tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/cookie-consent-client-integration---mathswe-com-2024-04-17/index.md

 into `dev <- mathswe/ui` by [tobiasbriones](https://github.com/tobiasbriones)
 {: .pr-subtitle }

-It shows the details from the "ClientCookieConsent" server response, such as consent id, date, and geolocation.
+It shows the details from the `ClientCookieConsent` server response, such as consent id, date, and geolocation.

 ---